yodaaut/flux_capacitor/README.md

 # Flux Capacitor
-If Pull-Down is triggered on an input pin then set an output pin on HIGH for Relais activation and create a PWM-Signal depending on received values from Kostals plenticore through iobroker.
+If Pull-Down is triggered on an input pin then set an output pin on HIGH for relay activation and create a PWM-Signal depending on received values from Kostals plenticore through iobroker.

 ## Dependency